hotpad100c/hotpad100c.github.io/docs/posts/InstantElevatorTranslated.md

 After an entity completes its first step-up, ==some condition must have changed=={.important}, causing it to **no longer meet the conditions required to enter the auto-step logic**.
 Let's revisit the four conditions mentioned earlier and eliminate them one by one:

-> - `Entity's maxUpStep attribute > 0`: Definitely true — for most entities like villagers, this attribute is greater than 0.
+> - `Entity's `maxUpStep` value > 0`: Definitely true — for most entities like villagers, this attribute is greater than 0.
 > - `Entity experiences a horizontal collision with a collider 0.5 blocks above its feet on the opposite side, satisfying the horizontal collision condition`: Definitely true — when pushed, the entity will inevitably be stopped by the other side.
 > - `onGroundAfterCollision condition is not met (since the piston only pushes horizontally, Y-axis movement is 0, so naturally, no downward vertical collision can occur)`: Definitely false, as described in parentheses.